 All members E-5 and below break-in as quarterdeck security watchstanders standing duty 1 in 3.
 Once qualified, the quarterdeck watchstanders stand 1 in 4 or better.
 E-6 and above break-in as Officer of the Day (OOD) or Engineer of the Watch (EOW) depending upon rate, standing duty 1 in 3.
 Once qualified, the OOD or EOW stand duty 1 in 6 or better.

 Members and dependents are under the United Healthcare program (previously Tricare Prime Remote).
 Make sure you are correctly registered in United and DEERS including your new address.
 There are two medical facilities in Cordova: Cordova Community Medical Center (CMCC) and Ilanka Community Health Clinic (pronounced ee-LON-ka).
 Members and dependents receive emergency care in the emergency room at the hospital.
 CMCC and Ilanka clinic offer basic medical care.
-Prescriptions can be filled at Cordova Drug which accepts Unitd or through the Tricare Mail Order Pharmacy.
-There are a small amount of basic over the counter medications available through the HS on the vessel.
+Prescriptions can be filled at Cordova Drug which accepts United or through the Tricare Mail Order Pharmacy.
 Specialty care (referral required) may entail a trip (sometimes more than one) to Anchorage covered by the Coast Guard.
 There is also one dentist in town who accepts Met Life dental insurance.
 Members and dependents can receive dental care in Anchorage but the Coast Guard will not provide travel.
 Annual eye exams can be obtained from traveling eye doctors which visit Cordova quarterly or in Anchorage (travel at your expense).
-Also all pregnant dependents are sent to Elmendorf Air Force Base in Anchorage a month before their due date, or sooner as complications dictate, where they are housed on base if space is available at the Fisher House.
+Also, all pregnant dependents are sent to Elmendorf Air Force Base in Anchorage a month before their due date, or sooner as complications dictate, where they are housed on base if space is available at the Fisher House.
 Home birth with midwife is allowed in Cordova, but no medical clinic provides any birthing classes.
-Approved practitioners in Anchorage can be found at United Healthcare and dentists at Met Life.
 Any member with special needs dependents must take these medical arrangements into serious consideration.
 If you need any specific medical or dental care you are advised to take care of it before transferring.